augustogoulart/iws-feature-request/README.md

 idea and send some feedback for me to make changes

 ## Stack
-1. **Python 3.6.2** -  New features and improvements of the version were used, so backwards incompatibility is not guaranted.
+1. **Python 3.6.2** -  New features and improvements of the version were used, so backwards compatibility is not guaranted.
 2. **Flask** - Python micro framework requested.
 3. **Flask-RESTful** - Flask extension to help building concise REST API's